 We estimate the fair value of employee stock-based payment awards on the grant-date and recognize the resulting fair value, net of estimated forfeitures, over the requisite service period.
-We use the Black-Scholes option pricing model for estimating the fair value of options granted under our stock option plans that vest based on service and performance conditions.
+We use the BlackScholes option pricing model for estimating the fair value of options granted under our stock option plans that vest based on service and performance conditions.
 The fair value of restricted stock units, or RSUs, that vest based on service and performance conditions is determined based on the value of the underlying common stock at the date of grant.
 For awards that contain market conditions, we estimate the fair value using a Monte Carlo simulation model.
 We record expense for awards that contain performance conditions only to the extent that we determine it is probable that the performance condition will be achieved.
 Expense for awards containing market conditions is not reversed even if the market condition is not achieved.
 We have elected to treat stock-based payment awards with graded vesting schedules and time-based service conditions as a single award and recognize stock-based compensation on a straight-line basis, net of estimated forfeitures, over the requisite service period.
 Awards with performance or market conditions are recognized using graded vesting.

-Options.
 The Black-Scholes option pricing model and the Monte Carlo simulation model requires us to make certain assumptions including the fair value of our underlying common stock, the expected term, the expected stock price volatility, the risk-free interest rates and the expected dividend yield of our common stock.
-These assumptions used in the Black-Scholes option pricing model, other than the fair value of our common stock, are estimated as follows:
+These assumptions, other than the fair value of our common stock, are estimated as follows:

 - Expected term.
 The expected term of employee stock options represents the weighted-average period that the stock options are expected to remain outstanding.
-The expected term of options granted is estimated based upon actual historical exercise and post-vesting cancellations, adjusted for expected future exercise behavior. - Risk-free interest rate.
-The risk-free interest rate assumption is based upon observed interest rates on the U.S. government securities appropriate for the expected term of our stock options. - Expected volatility.
+The expected term of options granted is estimated based upon actual historical exercise and post-vesting cancellations, adjusted for expected future exercise behavior.
+The expected term of restricted stock units is defined as the remaining term from the grant date to the end of the performance period. - Risk-free interest rate.
+The risk-free interest rate assumption is based upon observed interest rates on the U.S. government securities appropriate for the expected term of our stock options and restricted stock units with market condition. - Expected volatility.
 Because our common stock has limited publicly traded history, we estimate the expected volatility from the historical volatility of selected public companies with comparable characteristics to us, including similarity in size, lines of business, market capitalization and revenue and financial leverage.
 We determine the expected volatility assumption using the frequency of daily historical prices of comparable public companies' common stock for a period equal to the expected term of the options.
-We periodically assess the comparable companies and other relevant factors used to measure expected volatility for future stock option grants. - Expected dividend yield.
+We periodically assess the comparable companies and other relevant factors used to measure expected volatility for future stock option and restricted stock units with market conditions grants. - Expected dividend yield.
 The dividend yield assumption is based on our history and expectation of dividend payouts.
 Other than the special dividends declared in 2015, 2017, 2018, 2020 and 2021 which resulted in corresponding reductions in the exercise price of the stock options, we have not declared any cash dividends on our common stock, and we do not anticipate paying any cash dividends in the foreseeable future. - Common stock valuation.
 We utilize our common stock values as traded in the public market as an input into our valuation models.